Refine Who You Are Looking For

 The median property value was $282,900 in 2017, which is 1.3 times larger than the national average and a 4.93% increase from 2016, when the value was $269,600.
 Despite high cost of living, 69.5% of residents own a home, which is higher than the national average of 63.9%.
 Although prices have risen, so has the median household income.
 Of 548,000 households, the average income is $60,057, which is up from $57,580 in 2016.

 The three largest job industries in Palm Beach County are Health Care and Social Assistance, Retail Trade, and Professional, Scientific, and Technical Serves, and the highest paid jobs are within Mining, Quarrying, and Oil and Gas Extraction.
-To search for someone by their industry or occupation, utilize our yellow pages.

 According to 2010 census data, Palm Beach County features 1,969.76 square miles of land, which equates to 670.2 people per square mile.
 The county is directly north of Broward County and is one of the three counties in South Florida that make up the Miami metropolitan area.